 Attitudes and beliefs are another area in which people sometimes come full circle.
 A person may begin life with a positive and hardworking attitude in childhood; become defiant, pessimistic, and lazy in adolescence; and then decide again to become hardworking and optimistic in early adulthood after seeing the negative effects of the adolescent behavior.
 That person also can be said to have come full circle.
 Similarly, a parent might begin trying to use reasoning and rewards to keep his children in line.
 After feeling that physical punishment might be more effective, he could change methods, only to realize that rewards and reasoning actually work better.

 The idea of coming full circle is opposite of the idea of someone doing a 180, which refers to 180°, or half the circumference of a circle.
-The full circumference of a circle, which goes along with idea of coming full circle, is 360°.
+The full circumference of a circle, which goes along with this concept, is 360°.
 People who have done a 180 have changed so that they are, in some way, totally opposite of how they used to be, although they may come full circle before they're done.
 A boss who began his job being unreasonable and unwilling to take feedback or constructive criticism from his subordinates and later becomes easy to work with and open to suggestions could be said to have done a 180.